Climate and the Carbon Cycle: Unit Overview

 - How do the carbon cycle, climate and the environment influence each other?

-- How does carbon move through the four spheres of the Earth System, in what forms and at what time and spatial scales?
+- How does carbon move through the Geosphere and the Biosphere, in what forms and at what time and spatial scales?

-- How does the carbon cycle regulate the temperature of Earth's atmosphere via the greenhouse effect?
+- How does the carbon cycle regulate the temperature of Earth's atmosphere?

-- Will atmospheric carbon dioxide continue to rise and what can we do about it?
+- Will carbon dioxide continue to rise, and if so, what can we do about it?

 Before starting this unit